 Top Trumps has been a best-selling card game franchise in England for the last 40 years.
 This card game allows kids to have a great time while engaging with critical thinking and basic mathematics.
 These cards are also a great memorabilia item for James Bond enthusiasts of all ages.

 How to Play Top Trumps

 Top Trumps involves a deck of 60 Top Trumps cards to be shuffled and dealt evenly between all players.
 All players then draw one card and the first player chooses a statistic on the card they just drew.
 One by one, the players declare the value of the declared statistic and the player with the highest value of the chosen statistic takes all the cards.
 This is repeated until one player has all the cards.
-The James Bond Top Trumps deck is available from the Top Trumps website and can also be purchased on Amazon for about $10.
+The James Bond Top Trumps deck is available from Amazon for about $12.
 The video below shows how to play Top Trumps no matter which deck you are using.

 James Bond Collectible Card Game

 In 1995, the release of the James Bond movie Goldeneye coincided with the height of the mid-90s collectible card game (CCG) craze.
 Out of this frenzy, the ill-fated James Bond CCG was born.
 A total of 217 unique cards were printed featuring characters from all the James Bond movies.
 Unfortunately, many of the most common cards were plagued by misprints, typos, and alignment issues.
 These issues in manufacturing made the already boring game even more difficult to play, and the James Bond CCG was out of print by 1996.
 You can still purchase these cards second hand from certain websites, and some sealed booster packs are available on eBay.
 Additionally, a few fans have even gone so far as to create their own versions of the game with new rules and independently produced cards.
 Rather than being used to play a game, the original cards are collector's items for only the most dedicated Bond fans.

 James Bond and Baccarat